/

 The Setup

-I signed up for the Full Fibre 900 package.
-The signup process on their website was genuinely one of the easiest I have encountered.
-No upselling of TV packages I do not want, just a clean interface asking for my postcode and bank details.
+I signed up for the Full Fibre 900 package before the May 2026 customer-base transfer news.
+The signup process on their website was genuinely one of the easiest I had encountered.
+There was no upselling of TV packages I did not want, just a clean interface asking for my postcode and bank details.

 The eero router arrived two days before the activation date.
 On the day itself, I received a text message at 8am saying the line was active.
-I plugged the eero into the wall box (ONT), and within five minutes, the light turned solid white.
+I plugged the eero into the wall box, also known as the ONT, and within five minutes the light turned solid white.
 I was online.

 The Performance

-I live in an area served by CityFibre, so my connection is symmetrical.
+I live in an area served by CityFibre, so my connection was symmetrical during testing.
 My speed test results were consistently hitting around 910 Mbps download and 905 Mbps upload.
-This makes backing up files to the cloud incredibly fast.
+This made backing up files to the cloud incredibly fast.

-I did have one minor query about my first bill date.
-I used their online chat function.
-I waited about four minutes to get through to a human, which is reasonable.
-The agent, Sarah, was helpful and clarified that the first payment is taken 3 days after activation.
-No scripts, just a normal conversation.
-It was a pleasant surprise compared to other ISPs.
+I had one minor query about my first bill date.
+I used their online chat function and waited about four minutes to get through to a human, which was reasonable.
+The agent was helpful and clarified that the first payment is taken three days after activation.
+That experience was a pleasant surprise compared with many larger ISPs.

 The Packages